 By Neil Wagner

-An article detailing the study appears in the September 2011 issue of the Journal of Physical Activity and Health.
+An article on the study appears in the July 5, 2011 issue of Annals of Internal Medicine.